 Nicotine can increase blood glucose levels and result in poor circulation (which is already affected).
 For this reason, you need to avoid smoking for some time (as your surgeon advises) after the surgery.
 It can permanently damage the transplanted grafts and delay wound healing in the donor area at the back and sides.
 Following this instruction is important for the answer to “is hair transplant safe for diabetics” to be in the affirmative.

 Is hair transplant safe for diabetics?
-Yes, they should be able to get it safely.
+Yes, they should be able to get it safely as long as HbA1C (glycated haemoglobin) test during pre-assessment shows under 6% and cardiology specialists approves their condition.
 They should discuss any risks with the surgeon before the surgery.
 You also need to keep in mind that every patient is unique.
 In general, the recovery period of a person with diabetes is longer.
 It’s important that you follow the aftercare instructions to get the results that you want.

 Reviewed and Approved by Dr. Hassan Soueid.